· 4 min read

 Insider Tip: It’s common for panelists to ask, “Why are you sitting here today?”—which goes deeper than “Why medicine?”
 This is your chance to articulate how UVA’s specific vision of medicine aligns with your goals and why its approach fits you best.

-Virginia expanded Medicaid in 2019 under Governor Ralph Northam, covering over 500,000 residents.
-However, Southwest Virginia still struggles: 8 rural hospitals have closed since 2010.
+• Medicaid Expansion’s Ripple Effects: Virginia expanded Medicaid in 2019 under Governor Ralph Northam, covering over 500,000 residents.
+Yet Southwest Virginia still struggles: 8 rural hospitals have closed since 2010.
 UVA’s Center for Telehealth now serves 1.2 million Virginians annually, bridging gaps in counties like Lee (35% uninsured pre-expansion).

 Tip: Reference UVA’s Healthy Appalachia Institute when discussing rural access.